edu-sharing / auth-plugin

 For an example endpoint see: Moodle Service Worker Endpoint

-As with the web component itself you can either use the npm package and serve the "edu-service-worker.js" from the node modules folder or create a proxy for the service worker hosted by the repository (either YOUR_REPO_HOST/edu-sharing/web-components/rendering-service/edu-service-worker.js
+As with the web component itself you can either use the npm package and serve the "edu-service-worker.js" from the node modules folder or create a proxy for the service worker hosted by the repository (either YOUR_REPO_HOST/edu-sharing/web-components/rendering-service/edu-service-worker.js or YOUR_REPO_HOST/edu-sharing/web-components/rendering-service-amd/edu-service-worker.js)

-With the endpoint/proxy in place you can now add the service worker like this
+With the endpoint/proxy in place, you can now add the service worker like this

-2.1.4 Instantiation the web component
+2.1.4 Instantiation of the web component

 You can now add the web component to the DOM using JavaScript and set its inputs.
-Before doing so you need to fetch the required data from the repository using this library:
+Before doing so, you need to fetch the required data from the repository using this library:

 $result = $nodeHelper->getSecuredNodeByUsage($YOUR_USAGE);